I Lost on Jeopardy: Use on Jeopardy!

 The song has been referenced several times on the new Jeopardy! itself, including once as a category (on June 26, 2009), and later when Yankovic appeared on Rock & Roll Jeopardy!.
 It was the subject of an Audio Daily Double on October 23, 1984, when the contestant who got the clue was asked to identify the artist of the song from an audio sample of the song but failed to do so; the subject of a Daily Double on the April 27, 2012 episode of the show, with the contestant receiving the clue, which consisted of the release year and some lyrics, but failing to identify the song; and the subject of a Daily Double on the March 15, 2018 episode of the show, in which the contestant receiving the clue—which consisted of a part of the lyrics—succeeded in identifying the singer.

-On the August 13, 2021 episode, host Joe Buck (Note: After Jennings' six-week run as host, interim hosts participated in one or two weeks of episodes; Buck was the last assigned interim host.) read the answer in "Lost" for $1,200: "Art Fleming and Don Pardo were in the video for this Weird Al parody song."
+On the August 13, 2021 episode, host Joe Buck (Note: After Ken Jennings' six-week run as host following Alex Trebek's death, interim hosts participated in one or two weeks of episodes; Buck was the last assigned interim host.) read the answer in "Lost" for $1,200: "Art Fleming and Don Pardo were in the video for this Weird Al parody song."
 Seventeen-day champion Matt Amodio correctly asked, "What's 'I Lost on Jeopardy!'?"
 Buck responded, "Yes, and don't sing it; it will not leave your head, it's been in mine for three weeks."
-During the Season 40 Second Chance Tournament that was part of the show's extended tournament break because of the 2023 Writers Guild of America strike, the September 29, 2023 episode featured "Weird Al Parodies" as a category Jennings read the answer, "Encyclopedias and a case of Turtle Wax were among the prizes Al didn't win in this song & video that's near and dear to our hearts."
+During the Season 40 Second Chance Tournament that was part of the show's extended tournament break because of the 2023 Writers Guild of America strike, the September 29, 2023 episode featured "Weird Al Parodies" as a category.
+Jennings read the answer, "Encyclopedias and a case of Turtle Wax were among the prizes Al didn't win in this song & video that's near and dear to our hearts."
 Jilana Cotter asked the question, "What is 'I Lost on Jeopardy'?", leading to Jennings responding, "Yeah, that's the official Second Chance anthem."